mypipelinetoexplore/hello-world/README.md

 # hello-world
-a short description is optional my name is Christine, the sky was blue today
+a short description is optional my name is Christine, the sky was blue